TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 \subsubsection{Direction Perturbation}

 The technical challenge in direction perturbation is designing an LDP mechanism for the circular domain $\pdomain = [0,2\pi)$.
 This is non-trivial due to the following properties of the circular domain: \begin{itemize} \item The circular domain $[0,2\pi)$ is bounded but not finite, making the unbounded mechanisms and discrete mechanisms inapplicable. \item The circular domain has a unique distance metric, e.g. the distance between $0$ and $2\pi$ is $0$, not $2\pi$, making the Euclidean distance-based mechanisms inapplicable. \end{itemize} Specifically, classical mechanisms like Laplace and Gaussian~\cite{DBLP:journals/fttcs/DworkR14} add unbounded noise, resulting in an output domain of $(-\infty, +\infty)$.
 This output domain makes them inapplicable to the circular domain $[0,2\pi)$.
 Additionally, these mechanisms are designed for the distance metric $d(y,x) = |y-x|$, which is inconsistent with the distance in circular domain.
-Discrete mechanisms, such as the $k$-RR mechanism~\cite{DBLP:conf/nips/KairouzOV14}, require a finite domain size $|k|$, making them unsuitable for direct application to $[0,2\pi)$.
+Discrete mechanisms, such as $k$-RR~\cite{DBLP:conf/nips/KairouzOV14}, assume a finite domain of size $k$ and therefore cannot be directly applied to the continuous circular domain $[0,2\pi)$.
+Recently, OGPM~\cite{DBLP:journals/popets/ZhengMH25} proposed a piecewise-based mechanism tailored to circular domains, which inspires our design.

-To illustrate the necessity and superiority of \oursd's piecewise-based design, we start with a strawman approach that extends the $k$-RR mechanism to the circular domain $[0,2\pi)$.
+To highlight the necessity and superiority of \oursd's piecewise-based design compared to simpler alternatives, we start by presenting a strawman approach that extends the $k$-RR mechanism to the circular domain $[0,2\pi)$.

-\textbf{Strawman approach: $k$-RR + uniform sampling.} ATP~\cite{DBLP:journals/pvldb/Zhang000H23} divides the direction space $[0,2\pi)$ into $k$ sectors and applies the $k$-RR mechanism.
-This approach guarantees LDP for the $k$ sectors but not for the entire $[0,2\pi)$.
+\textbf{Strawman approach: $k$-RR + uniform sampling.} A former work ATP~\cite{DBLP:journals/pvldb/Zhang000H23} divides the direction space $[0,2\pi)$ into $k$ sectors and applies the $k$-RR mechanism.
+This approach ensures LDP for the $k$ sectors but not for the entire $[0,2\pi)$ domain.
 Even so, we can extend this approach to $[0,2\pi)$ by further uniformly sampling a direction $\varphi'$ from the output sector of $k$-RR.